-When a monopole is in a Residential Zone or adjacent to a residential use, it must be set back from the nearest residential lot line a distance at least equal to its total height. $(OMC\ Sec.\ 17.128.0809(A)(3))$
+When a monopole is in a Residential Zone or adjacent to a residential use, it must be set back from the nearest residential lot line a distance at least equal to its total height.
+(OMC Sec.
+17.128.0809(A)(3))

-The thirty-foot height of the pole is set back approximately fifteen-feet from a property containing upper story apartment(s).
-Under the project, the pole will be extended to 32'-3" by attachment of an antenna at top.
+The 24'-5" height of the pole is set back approximately five feet from a residential property and seventeen-feet from a residence.
+Under the project, the pole will be extended to 29'-8" by attachment of an antenna at top.
 Strict compliance would preclude an effective design solution improving livability, operational efficiency, or appearance.
 The intent of the ordinance is to avoid the installation of a looming structure adjacent to a home and to avoid clutter.
 A code conforming alternative in this case might consist of a new structure measuring less than fifteen-feet in height including the attached telecommunications facility.
-The view of the City street light from the adjacent story residence should remain of the pole below the antenna and above the equipment.
 The proposal will use an existing facility to enhance essential services with the least-intrusive design.